kizito9898/IT-Documentation/Level-RMM/Level-RMM-Automation.md

 ---
 # OsQuery Monitor- Uptime

-- Reached out to Level library & imported the
+- Reached out to Level library & imported the automation script
+- Ran the automation on a linux and windows qo
 - Installed updates on my **Server 2022** and checked logs.
 ---
 # Automation on Windows Server 2022